-The main role is to ensure the smooth movement of traffic throughout the site, and to direct vehicles towards their allocated areas and/or parking areas, ensuring in both cases we maximise the space available.
+The main role of a traffic marshal is to ensure the smooth movement of traffic throughout the site and to direct vehicles towards their allocated areas and/or parking spaces.

 Traffic marshals need to remain vigilant throughout the site to ensure the security of vehicles and report any suspicious behaviour or security risks to a supervisor.

 The requirements of each event are different and you may be required to work in one of a number of different roles, such as a car parker, a ‘pointer’, manning an external gate or a static position.
 Some of the more common traffic roles and positions are listed below: